-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

-- 11. Which one of the following is not an accurate attribute of an organization's strategic vision? - A. A clearly articulated view of "where we are going" - B. Describing the company's future product-customer-market-technology focus - C. Pointing an organization in a particular direction and charting a strategic path for it to follow - D. Providing managers with a reference point for making strategic decisions - E. Outlining how the company intends to implement and execute its business model
+- 11. Which one of the following is not an accurate attribute of an organization's strategic vision? - A. a clearly articulated view of "where we are going" - B. describing the company's future product-customer-market-technology focus - C. pointing an organization in a particular direction and charting a strategic path for it to follow - D. providing managers with a reference point for making strategic decisions - E. specifying how the company intends to implement and execute its business model